Pertussis – Whooping Cough and Homeoprophylaxis

-Contact us to learn more about Pertussis Homeoprophylaxis – homeopathic immunizations for whooping cough.
+Contact us to learn more about Homeoprophylaxis for pertussis, also known as whooping cough.

 - Pertussinum (supervision required)

 The pertussis nosode is available through the Homeoprophylaxis Program (HP) under supervision by certified Homeopath in HP.